Akin-Olusuyi/VBA_Challenge/README.md

-# Module 2 | Assignment - Wall Street
+#VBA Challenge - Code Refactoring

 ## Overview of Project
 - Explore stocks performance by analyzing financial data using VBA for the year 2017 and 2018